comp-phys-marc/qasm-ts/paper/paper.md

 suggest that a closer marriage of open source efforts to the inherently web based stack supporting existing quantum computing offerings is desirable.

+We note that Osaka University's open source quantum computer operating system project "Oqtopus" already depends on and makes use of Qasm-ts [@osaka_2025] and thank the Oqtopus team for their interest in our work.

 # Outcomes